ietf-nasr/bof-request-IETF-122/NASR-BoF-Req-IETF-122.md

 ## Agenda

-- Opening
-  - Note Well and Agenda Bashing
+- Note Well and Agenda Bashing (5 Minutes)
-    - 5 Minutes
+- Why are we here?
-- Use Case & Problem Statement
+- Use Case & Problem Statement (35 Minutes)
-  - Lac Leman Example
+  - Use Cases (Lac Leman Example)
-  - Very Short summary of main use cases
   - Problem Formulation
-    - 35 Minutes
-- Proposed Charter Discussion
+- Charter Discussion (35 Minutes)
-  - 1st BoF Feedback
+  - Summary feedback previous BoF and how concerns have been addressed
   - Proposed Charter Overview
-    - 35 Minutes
-- Open Mic Discussion
-  - Feedback from the community
+- Open Mic - Feedback from the community (25 Minutes)
-    - 25 Minutes
-- Closure
-  - Explore consensus and next steps
+- Explore consensus and next steps (20 Minutes)
-    - 20 Minutes

 ## Links to the mailing list, draft charter if any, relevant Internet-Drafts, etc.